Diocese of Kalamazoo: 1970 to 2000

-On December 19, 1970, Pope Saint Paul VI erected the Diocese of Kalamazoo by transferring to it jurisdiction of the Counties of Allegan and Barry from the Diocese of Grand Rapids and the Counties of Berrien, Branch, Calhoun, Cass, Kalamazoo, Saint Joseph, and Van Buren from the Diocese of Lansing, and Saint Augustine Church in the City of Kalamazoo was designated as its cathedral.
-The new Diocese was made suffragan to the metropolitan Archdiocese of Detroit, and thus its constituent counties remained part of the Province of Detroit.
-The Pope named Reverend Paul V. Donovan of the Diocese of Lansing as the first bishop of Kalamazoo.
-Bishop Donovan resigned in 1994 after serving for 23 years.
+On December 19, 1970, Pope Paul VI erected the Diocese of Kalamazoo by transferring territories from the Diocese of Grand Rapids and the Diocese of Lansing.
+The pope designated St. Augustine Church in Kalamazoo as the cathedral for the new diocese.
+Paul VI named Paul V. Donovan of Lansing as the first bishop of Kalamazoo.

+In 1971, Donovan established the Kalamazoo Diocesan Council of Catholic Women.Donovan also established the Office of Hispanic Ministry, and the Diocesan Heating Assistance program.
+He also started the Catholic Community Center in Benton Harbor, an outreach facility.Donovan resigned as bishop of Kalamazoo in 1994 after serving for 23 years.

-In 1994, Pope Saint John Paul II appointed Auxiliary Bishop Alfred J. Markiewicz from the Diocese of Rockville Centre as the second bishop of Kalamazoo.
+In 1994, Pope John Paul II appointed Auxiliary Bishop Alfred J. Markiewicz from the Diocese of Rockville Centre as the second bishop of Kalamazoo.
 He died in 1997 after only three years in office.
-That same year, John Paul II named Reverend James A. Murray of the Diocese of Lansing to replace Bishop Markiewicz. in 2006, Bishop Murray released the “Diocesan Pastoral Plan for Hispanic Latino Ministry.”
-He also established the diocesan Trauma Recovery Program for victims of childhood trauma.
-He resigned in 2009.
+That same year, John Paul II named James A. Murray of Lansing to replace Markiewicz.in 2006.
+Murray released the “Diocesan Pastoral Plan for Hispanic Latino Ministry.”
+He also established the diocese Trauma Recovery Program for victims of childhood trauma.

+2000 to present

-Pope Benedict XVI in 2009 named Auxiliary Bishop Paul J. Bradley of the Diocese of Pittsburgh as the next bishop of Kalamazoo.
+in 2006, Murray resigned as bishop of Kalamazoo in 2009.
+Auxiliary Bishop Paul J. Bradley of the Diocese of Pittsburgh was named the next bishop of Kalamazoo by Pope Benedict XVI in 2009.During his tenure, Bradley grouped the 59 parishes and missions into 28 parish collaboratives.
+In 2019, he convened an eucharistic conference in Kalamazoo with over 1,000 attendees.

-Bishop Bradley resigned in May 2023.
-His successor is Edward M. Lohse from the Diocese of Erie, who was installed on July 25, 2023.
+Bradley retired as bishop of Kalamazoo in May 2023.
+His successor was Edward M. Lohse from the Diocese of Erie, appointed by Pope Francis.
+Lohse was installed in July 2023.

 Sexual abuse

-In 2018, Bishop Bradley proposed a ten-step plan for overhauling church policies on the reporting of sexual abuse allegations.
+In September 2018, Bishop Bradley proposed a ten-step plan for overhauling church policies on the reporting of sexual abuse allegations.

 In January 2019, Bradley assigned Archbishop Emeritus John Nienstedt, of the Archdiocese of St. Paul and Minneapolis, to assist for several months at a parish in Battle Creek.
 Many parishioners in Battle Creek did not want Nienstadt due to his failure to report sexual abuse claims as archbishop.
-After two weeks, Nienstadt left the parish.
+After two weeks, Nienstadt left the parish.That same year, the Michigan Department of Attorney General executed a search warrant at the diocesan headquarter for the files on priests with allegations of sexual abuse.

 In May 2019, Michigan Attorney General Dana Nessel announced that Jacob Vellian had been indicted on two charges of rape.
-The priest was accused of sexually assaulting a 15 year old girl between 1973 and 1974 at St. John the Evangelist church.
-As Vellian was living in India, prosecutors were attempting to extradite him to the United States.
+The priest was accused of sexually assaulting a 15-year-old girl between 1973 and 1974 at St. John the Evangelist Church.
+As Vellian was now living in India, prosecutors were attempting to extradite him to the United States.

-In February 2020, the diocese announced that an individual was claiming that Richard Fritz, who faced embezzlement charges in 2017, had sexually abused them during the late 1970s and early 1980s.
+In February 2020, the diocese announced that an individual was claiming that the priest Richard Fritz, who faced embezzlement charges in 2017, had sexually abused them during the late 1970s and early 1980s.
 In March 2020, the diocese determined that the allegations against Fritz were credible.